 “Why Autocrats Sometimes Relax Censorship: Signaling Government Responsiveness on Chinese Social Media.” with Christopher Cairns (Revise & resubmit)

-“Disappearing Research: Academic Censorship in Chinese Universities” with Ning Leng (Conference draft, additional data collection during Summer & Fall 2020)
+“Disappearing Research: Academic Censorship in Chinese Universities” with Ning Leng (Conference draft, additional data collection in Summer 2022)

 “Should We Stay or Should We Go?: How International Foundations Respond to Restrictions in Authoritarian Contexts.”
 (Conference draft)